sing-group/seda-compi-pipelines/README.md

 1. Edit the `compi.project` file to set the name of your Docker image.
 Edit the `run.sh` file accordingly to use this Docker image.

 2. Edit the `pipeline.xml` file to add one task for each SEDA command to be executed.
+Also:

-    2.1 Also edit the `pipeline-runner.xml` to specify the non-SEDA tasks if needed.
+    - Edit the `pipeline-runner.xml` to specify the non-SEDA tasks if needed.

+	- Edit the `Dockerfile` to update the base SEDA version to be used (`FROM pegi3s/seda:1.7.2`).

 3. Build the image with `compi-dk build -drd -tv` (or run the *build* task within Visual Studio Code).

-Note that the list of SEDA commands can be obtained with `docker run --rm pegi3s/seda:1.6.0-SNAPSHOT /opt/SEDA/run-cli.sh help` (or with the *show SEDA help* task).
+Note that the list of SEDA commands can be obtained with `docker run --rm pegi3s/seda:1.7.2 /opt/SEDA/run-cli.sh help` (or with the *show SEDA help* task).

 # Understanding Compi-based SEDA pipelines